-The 2018/2019 season will be bringing two debut roles for Ms. Trainor.
-The season begins with the role of Berta in Rossini's Il Barbiere di Siviglia directed by Rosetta Cucchi followed by the role of Ofglen in Ruder's The Handmaid's Tale directed by Anne Bogart.
+The 2018/2019 season will be bringing four debut roles for Ms. Trainor.
+The season begins with the role of Benoni in Gounod's lesser known work, La Reine de Saba with Odyssey Opera followed by the role of Berta in Rossini's Il Barbiere di Siviglia directed by Rosetta Cucchi.
+In the spring she will be singing the role of Ofglen in Ruder's The Handmaid's Tale directed by Anne Bogart and is excited to learn another Mrs. Peachum, this time in Britten's, The Beggar's Opera.

 Michelle was part of an exciting world premier in the 2017/2018 season.
 The amazing new opera The Nefarious, Immoral But Highly Profitable Enterprise of Mr. Burke & Mr. Hare features music from Julian Grant and a libretto by Mark Campbell.
 Ms. Trainor created the role of Helen McDougal, Burke's girlfriend in this wonderful new work based on a true story.
 Ms. Trainor will also being playing the role of Mrs. Peachum in Kurt Weill's The Threepenny Opera with Boston Lyric Opera under the direction of James Darrah as well as the role of Jocasta in Stravinsky's Oedipus Rex with Emmanuel Music.
 She will also be returning to New Hampshire as the soprano soloist in Beethoven's Ninth Symphony and Mahler's Symphony No.2.